 Principle 5.
 Corruption The Project shall not involve, be complicit in or inadvertently contribute to or reinforce corruption or corrupt Projects No The CME does not promote/ or is complicit in direct or indirect corruption.
 Not required Principle 6.1 Labour Rights The Project Developer shall ensure that all employment is in compliance with national labour occupational health and safety laws and with the principles and standards embodied in the ILO fundamental conventions No The VPA does not involve any forced labour and the CME/VPA Implementer ensures that all employment is in compliance with local labour regulations and laws.
 Not required Workers shall be able to establish and join labour organisations No The CME puts no constraints / limitation on employees to form a union.
 Not required 3.
 Working agreements with all individual workers shall be documented and implemented and include:a.
 Working hours (must not exceed 48 hours per week on a regular basis), ANDb.
-Duties and tasks, AND No The CME's policies and employment contracts are compliant with the requirement Not required c.
-Remuneration (must include provision for payment of overtime), AND d.
-Modalities on health insurance, AND e.
-Modalities on termination of the contract with provision for voluntary resignation by employee, AND f.
-Provision for annual leave of not less than 10 days per year, not including sick and casual leave.
-4. No child labour is allowed (Exceptions for children working on their families' property requires an Expert Stakeholder opinion) No The CME does not promote / or is complicit in child labour Not required 5.
-The Project Developer shall ensure the use of appropriate equipment, training of workers, documentation and reporting of accidents and incidents, and emergency preparedness and response measures No Not relevant Not required Principle 6.2 Negative Economic Consequences l Does the project cause negative economic consequences during and after project implementation?
+Duties and tasks, AND No The CME's policies and employment contracts are compliant with the requirement Not required of overtim d.
+Modalities e.
+Modalities provision f AND f.
+Provision f tion (must include provision for payment e), AND on health insurance, AND on termination of the contract with for voluntary resignation by employee, for annual leave of not less than 10 days not including sick and casual leave. oour is allowed (Exceptions for children their families' property requires an Expert r opinion) No The CME does not promote / or is complicit in child labour Not required appropriate documenta Developer shall ensure the use of equipment, training of workers, tion and reporting of accidents and emergency preparedness and response No Not relevant Not required Principle 6.2 Negative Economic Consequences - roject cause negative economic ces during and after project ation?
 No No negative economic consequences are deemed applicable Not required